Code-Institute-Submissions/ms2-letsfly/README.md

 -   Unfortunately as time did not allow, I would have definitely included **difficulty levels** ("Easy", "Medium" & "Hard" etc), with each level adding in more airline logos to match and less time as they progress
 -   The game could be made more interesting if there were a facility to **track your score** and/or even present a leaderboard where one could submit their names and scores.
+-   Was very close to but again timing as an issue, **sounds effects** as an addition I think would have enhanced UX and overall enjoyment of the game with a game.
 -   To add further to the site, I would have also included a short **quiz** below the memory card game for bonus points perhaps, asking the player if they can recognize the logos and match them to the name of their associated airline.

 ---